oconnor0/fourth-world-srd/content/40-classes/fighter.md

 : All weapons, armor, and shields.

 *Skills*
-: Melee, Ranged, and pick two/three of Athletics, Acrobatics, Intimidation, etc.
+: Combat and two others.

 *Save DC*
 : Martial Save DC (10 + higher of Might and Agility score + half Level + Tier).